dfsp-spirit/regfusionr/README.md

 # regfusionr
-R implementation of registration fusion method for MNI152/Colin to fsaverage mapping.
+R implementation of the registration fusion method for MNI152/Colin27 to fsaverage MNI305 mapping.

 ## About